StupidRepo/PPGModCompiler/README.md

 - AI generated
 - Adding unwanted or generally uneeded code
 - Unoriginal and not creative

-# Finding your PPG Folder
+# Finding your Steam Folder
 1. Go to Steam, and find People Playground in your Library.
 2. Right-click it, and press/hover over "Manage".
 3. Press "Browse local files", and then somehow copy the path.
 4. Make sure the path is something like this:
     - `C:/[program files thingy]/[steam dir with steamapps]/People Playground/`
+5. Make sure you only copy the `Steam/steamapps` part
+    - e.g. `C:/Program Files (x86)/Steam/steamapps/`
-5. MAKE SURE THE PATH HAS A SLASH AT THE END!
+6. MAKE SURE THE PATH HAS A SLASH AT THE END!
 THIS IS SO IMPORTANT!

 # Sources
 * 95% code from dnSpy (on PPGModCompiler.dll from game)